Check out our new FHA first-time homebuyers guide updated for 2024

 Maryland Waiting List for Section 8 Housing

+Waiting lists for Section 8 in Maryland are common, as funding for new participants isn’t usually available right away.
 Your local Public Housing Agency will process your application to assess your eligibility.
-If you qualify, you’ll probably spend time on a waiting list because funding for new participants isn’t usually available right away.
-You might have to wait for months or years.
+If you qualify, you’ll likely spend time on a waiting list.

 Is Emergency Housing Assistance Available in Maryland?

-You may be able to get emergency housing assistance for urgent needs.
+You may be able to get emergency housing assistance in Maryland for urgent needs.
 The available relief may include:

 Eligibility criteria and available resources vary depending on the specific program and your local area.
-If you’re facing housing instability, reach out as soon as possible to find out more about options for emergency assistance.
+If you’re facing housing instability, reach out as soon as possible to find out more about options for emergency housing.
+You can contact your local PHA or dial 211 for immediate assistance.

 {{SC-EA-TABLE}}